Spiritual Visionary: Promoting Ethical Leadership, Justice, Empowering People not Corporations, Global Peace and Healing

 In a dream, after three visions, two white crowns;then standing at the top of a mountain with light - facing two illuminated light beings - guarding heaven's door.
 The King was sitting on a throne, wearing a crown and mantle.
 The throne was on top of pyramid steps.
 The date: 22nd October 2013 in the early hours before Prince George was christened.
-Jesus Christ is my King.
+Jesus Christ God's chosen King.

 Byzantine Eagle atop of door at Ecumenical Patriarchate of Constantinople/New Rome

 On 9th May 2013, a dream revealed Jesus Christ inside this building talking to the Holy Orthodox Priests; wearing black.
 He looked directly at me.
 From his heart a gold yellow fire took the shape of a large cross.(Later learning of an assasination plot on the Ecumenical Patriarch - reported on 10th May, I knew this was serious and Thank God it did not happen).
 God Knows The Truth.
 Ecumenical means 'worldwide'.
 Jesus watches over all his chosen helpers in our world.
 He is the King and Highest Priest of His Church.